VR-25/acc/README.md

 # Control files are automatically selected.
 # Refer back to the command examples.

-# reboot_on_pause (rp) #
-# If this doesn't make sense to you, you probably don't need it.
-# Essentially, this is a timeout (seconds) before rebooting - after pausing charging.
-# This reboot is a workaround for a firmware issue that causes abnormally fast battery drain after charging is paused on certain devices.
-# The issue has reportedly been fixed by the OEMs.
-This feature will eventually be removed.

-# switch_delay (sd) #
-# This is a delay (seconds) between charging status checks after toggling charging switches.
-It exists because some switches don't react immediately after being toggled.
-# Most devices/switches work with a value of 1.
-# Some may require a delay as high as 3.
-The optimal max is probably 3.5.
-# If a charging switch seems to work intermittently, or fails completely, increasing this value may fix the issue.
-# You absolutely should increase this value if "acc -t" reports total failure.
-# Some MediaTek devices require a delay as high as 15!
-# accd manages this setting dynamically.

 # lang (l) #
 # acc language, managed with "acc --set --lang" (acc -s l).

-# wake_unlock (wu) #
-# This is an attempt to release wakelocks acquired after disabling charging.
-# It's totally experimental and may or may not work (expect side effects).

 # prioritize_batt_idle_mode (pbim) #
 # Several devices can draw power directly from the external power supply when charging is paused.
 Test yours with "acc -t".
 # This setting dictates whether charging switches that support such feature should take precedence.

-# force_charging_status_full_at_100 (ff) #
-# Some Pixel devices were found to never report "full" status after the battery capacity reaches 100%.
-# This setting forces Android to behave as intended.
-# For Pixel devices, the status code of "full" is 5 (ff=5).
-# The status code is found through trial and error, with the commands "dumpsys battery", "dumpsys battery set status #" and "dumpsys battery reset".

 # run_cmd_on_pause (rcp) #
 # Run commands* after pausing charging.
 # * Usually a script ("sh some_file" or ". some_file")

-# auto_shutdown_alert_cmd (asac) #
-# charg_disabled_notif_cmd (cdnc) #
-# charg_enabled_notif_cmd (cenc) #
-# error_alert_cmd (eac) #
-# As the names suggest, these properties dictate commands acc/d/s should run at each event.
-# The default command is "vibrate <number of vibrations> <interval (seconds)>"
-# Termux APIs can be used for notifications, TTS, toasts and more.
-For details, refer to https://wiki.termux.com/wiki/Termux:API .

 # amp_factor (af) #
 # volt_factor (vf) #